-Historical Financial statements are prepared only on the basis of the money value Cost prevailing at the time the transaction were entered into.
+Historical Cost Financial statements are prepared only on the basis of the money value prevailing at the time the transaction were entered into.
 Thus, the effect of subsequent changes in the value of money is not taken into account.
-Intangible An organization may have a number of strengths and weaknesses which strengths and cannot be shown in the balance sheet e.g., the loyalty and calibre of its weaknesses staff.
-Perpetual Financial statements ordinarily are drawn up at the end of each year but continuity the accounting record is maintained on the assumption that the business and undertaking shall continue to exist forever on the basis of going concern periodical assumption. account Different It is permissible for an organization within certain limits to adopt different accounting policies for the preparation of accounts, valuation of various assets and policies distribution of expenditure over different periods of account.
-Management Management can have different accounting policies for welfare of the staff policies and public at large.
+Intangible strengths and weaknesses An organization may have a number of strengths and weaknesses which cannot be shown in the balance sheet e.g., the loyalty and calibre of its staff.
+Perpetual continuity and periodical account Financial statements ordinarily are drawn up at the end of each year but the accounting record is maintained on the assumption that the business undertaking shall continue to exist forever on the basis of going concern assumption.
+Different accounting policies It is permissible for an organization within certain limits to adopt different policies for the preparation of accounts, valuation of various assets and distribution of expenditure over different periods of account.
+Management policies Management can have different accounting policies for welfare of the staff and public at large.